Corn on the Cob and Your Teeth: WATCH OUT FOR THE PRONGS!

 - Be careful when inserting the corn holders.
 Make sure the metal prongs of the holders are not poking out and into the kernels you are going to eat.

 - Cut off the tips of the corn.
-You can ensure the metal prongs of the holders go into the inedible portion of the corncob by cutting off the tapered tips.
-You will normally only need to cut off on tip.
+You can ensure the metal prongs of the holders go into the inedible portion of the corncob by cutting off only the tapered tips.

 Eat a lot of corn and please eat it safely.